 In the aftermath of Lord of the Rings, released in the 50s and 60s, most fantasy has veered sharply toward the dark side.
 The Ferellonian King Series brings back some of the wondrous delight of LOTR with a strong movement toward the light.
 This is a heroic fantasy with heroes and heroines battling evil.
-We have heroes and heroines of strong moral character.
+We have characters of strong moral character.
 The evil is depicted honestly and truthfully.
 We do not leave the good guys, or the readers, without hope.
-[The new map below is 1600 px wide]
+[The map for books 1 & 2 below is 1600 px wide]

 Ferellonian King Series reveals the fantastic truth to a post-spiritual culture

 Welcome to Ferellon!
 In our society attempting to redefine Truth [as if that were actually possible], spiritual reality has become a fantasy to most under sixty.
 The younger they are the more likely they are to not believe Truth.
 But that is the result of its rejection by the boomers and everyone in between.
 The civilization of Ferellon has much to teach us.

 Though things seem strange, with different systems of measurement, weight, money, church and so on, you will find things are uniquely real.
 Magic seems available.
 But, in reality, these magical tools and powers come from spiritual sources.
 The spiritually ignorant are sadly powerless—though they seem to be in power.
 The Ferellonian King Series strips them of their self-centered blindness and hedonism.
 It’s a wild ride.